-All of us are aware that software applications over the past 50 years have evolved from performing basic functions such as email, word processing, and web browsers to performing more complex business processes.
-Basic software applications, such as email and word processing, have features and functions that competitors can easily understand and use without directly interacting with the application.
+All of us are aware that software applications over the past fifty years has evolved from performing basic functions such as email, word processing, web browser to performing more complex business processes.
+Basic software applications such as email and word processing have features and functions that competitors can easily understand and use without directly interacting with the application.